gilch/hissp/docs/tutorial.rst

 Atoms are just the basic building blocks.
-To do anything interesting with them, you have to combine them into tuples.
+To do anything interesting with them, you have to combine them into syntax trees using tuples.

 Empty
 #####